-For this project, lead artist Rossi Turner will partner with Dream 7 Theater Productions, Casa Azafran and the Z. Alexander Looby Theater to present a musical stage production of “The Story of Jubilee” to a live audience.
-“The Story of Jubilee” is an epic story about the trials and triumphs of Nashville’s own original Fisk Jubilee Singers.
+For this project, lead artist Rossi Turner will partner with Dream 7 Theater Productions, Casa Azafran and the Z. Alexander Looby Theater to present a musical stage production of Music City Jubilee to a live audience.
+Music City Jubilee is a lyrical story about the trials and triumphs of Nashville’s own original Fisk Jubilee Singers.
 This project combines African-American history and the Performing Arts and will recruit youth from Haynes Middle School, Head Magnet Middle School, Rose Park Community Center and the Looby Community Center.
 Musical Theatre workshops will be offered to the community prior to the performances.

 Gilda’s Club’s Expressive Arts Cancer Support Program

 Lead artist Jennifer Wilkins will partner with Gilda’s Club of Middle Tennessee to present Expressive Arts Cancer Support programming to individuals with cancer and their family members.
 This will include twice daily art programming in their dedicated Expressive Arts room and online.
 Classes such as instructor-guided acrylic and watercolor painting encourage creativity, conversation, and relationship-building, while self-portrait scrapbooking and journal painting promotes emotional expression.
 Quilting clubs, woodworking and jewelry workshops are also off

 Artist Ashley Mintz's examples of a life map, left, and an art journal, right.

 Where I’ve Been, Where I’m Going: Voicing Stories Untold While Watching New Ones Unfold